platformio/platformio-docs/ide/clion.rst

   Allows one to fix code completion and code linting issues.

 .. warning::
-    The libraries which are added, installed or used in the project after generating process will not be reflected in IDE.
-To fix it please run ``PLATFORMIO_REBUILD_PROJECT_INDEX`` target.
+    The libraries which are added, installed or used in a project after generating process will not be reflected in IDE.
+Please run ``PLATFORMIO_REBUILD_PROJECT_INDEX`` target to resolve this issue.

 Known issues
 ------------